Sarcoma is a type of cancer that develops in bones or soft tissues. Your soft tissue includes:

 - other side effects that are specific to each type of drug regimen

-After initial diagnosis and treatment, if the tumor is in remission (not detectable or not growing), you still need to see your doctor often for checkups.
-X-rays, CT scans, and MRIs may be done to check if any tumor is still present at its original growth site or at other locations in the body.
+After initial diagnosis and treatment, you’ll need to see your doctor often for checkups even if the tumor is in remission, which means it’s not detectable or not growing.
+X-rays, CT scans, and MRIs may be necessary to check if any tumor is still present at its original site or other places in your body.